 Flash presents opportunities to deal creatively with many situations in photography.
 It can be used outdoors to soften shadows on a bright day or highlight the subject, indoors to supplement poor lighting, or in a studio to create a fully-controlled lighting environment.
 Flash works by emitting a very short pulse of bright light, lasting about 1/1,000 to as short as 1/30,000 second.
 This short duration has a number of implications.

-The shutter of a camera usually consists of 2 metal curtains, which when at rest, block the light from the lens getting to the sensor.
+The shutter of a DSLR camera usually consists of 2 metal curtains, which when at rest, block the light from the lens getting to the sensor.
 When taking a picture, the first curtain starts to open, allowing light onto the sensor – and then the second curtain closes, blocking the light again.
 At low shutter speeds, below about 1/200 second, there is a period when the first curtain is fully open and the second curtain has not yet started to close – i.e. the shutter is fully open.
 To achieve higher speeds, say 1/1,000 second, the second curtain starts moving (closing) even before the first curtain is fully open.
 The shutter is never fully open but the gap between the 2 curtains moves across the opening, allowing a band of light to sweep across the sensor.
 An animation of shutter operation is provided: Shutter animation

 This is fine when taking a picture in daylight, when the subject illumination remains constant while the band of light sweeps across the sensor.
 But when using flash, we must ensure that at the moment the flash fires, the shutter is fully open.
-Firing the flash must be synchronised with the shutter fully open and this only occurs at lower shutter speeds, up to about 1/200 second – the fastest synchronisation speed for the camera.
+Firing the flash must be synchronised with the shutter fully open and this only occurs at lower shutter speeds, up to about 1/200 second depending on the camera.

 So flash is generally only usable in the low to mid shutter speed range.
 To get over this limitation, some flash units allow “high speed synchronisation”, where the flash fires rapidly and repeatedly during the exposure, allowing any shutter speed to be used.